 British Values Statement

 DfE: Fundamental British values, 2011 Schools should promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 Actively promoting the values means challenging opinions or behaviours in school that are contrary to fundamental British values.
-Attempts to promote systems that undermine fundamental British values would be completely at odds with schools’ duty to provide SMSC.
+Attempts to promote systems that undermine fundamental British values would be completely at odds with schools’ duty to provide Spiritual, Moral, Social and Cultural Development (SMSC).
 The Teachers’ Standards expect teachers to uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school.
 This includes not undermining fundamental British values.

 Through their provision of SMSC, schools should: